nervosnetwork/ckb/rpc/README.md

 #### Fields

-`TransactionView` is a JSON object with following fields.
+`TransactionView` is a JSON object with the following fields.

 *   `inner`: [`Transaction`](#type-transaction) - All the fields in `Transaction` are included in `TransactionView` in JSON.